scootyboots/react-chrome-extension-starter/README.md

 import unpacked extension from the `dist` directory

+Vite config has been setup to treat the extension `popup`, `options`, and `side panel` as separate entry points.
+Files in `content-scripts` will be chunked into their own dedicated files so you run specified files based on url per the manifest.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.